rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-storage-accounts.md

                     .create();
 ```

+The storage name provided must be unique across all names in Azure and contain only lowercase letters and numbers.
+The default performance and replication profile used for this account is [Standard_GRS](https://docs.microsoft.com/en-us/azure/storage/storage-redundancy#geo-redundant-storage).

 ### List keys in a storage account
 ```java
 // list the name and value for each access key in the storage account